yashy3nugu/candyhouse/README.md

 CandyHouse is designed with scalability in mind.
 The microservices architecture allows for independent scaling of different components based on demand.
 Dockerization ensures easy deployment and management of services, making it suitable for handling increased traffic and growing user bases.
 The use of Kafka enables efficient communication between services, ensuring responsiveness and reliability in real-world scenarios.

+## Deployment and Orchestration

+CandyHouse leverages modern container orchestration via Kubernetes.
+Helm charts located in the 'candyhouse/charts' directory manage the deployment of microservices (order-service, product-service, and user-service) and the store UI, ensuring seamless scalability, high availability, and efficient resource management.
+This orchestration facilitates rolling updates, load balancing, and robust service discovery, enabling the frontend to reliably connect with domain-specific services.

 ## Project Structure